mpv-player/mpv/DOCS/man/options.rst

         This and enabling passthrough via ``--ad`` are deprecated in favor of using ``--audio-spdif=dts-hd``.

-``--audio-channels=<auto|number|layout>``
-    Request a channel layout for audio output (default: stereo).
-This  will ask the AO to open a device with the given channel layout.
-It's up to the AO to accept this layout, or to pick a fallback or to error out if the requested layout is not supported.

-    The ``--audio-channels`` option either takes a channel number or an explicit channel layout.
+``--audio-channels=<auto-safe|auto|layouts>``
+    Control which audio channels are output (e.g. surround vs. stereo).
+There are the following possibilities:

+    - ``--audio-channels=auto-safe``
+        Use the system's preferred channel layout.
+If there is none (such as when accessing a hardware device instead of the system mixer), force stereo.
+Some audio outputs might simply accept any layout and do downmixing on their own.

+        This is the default.
+    - ``--audio-channels=auto``
+        Send the audio device whatever it accepts, preferring the audio's original channel layout.
+Can cause issues with HDMI (see the warning below).
+    - ``--audio-channels=layout1,layout2,...``
+        List of ``,``-separated channel layouts which should be allowed.
+        Technically, this only adjusts the filter chain output to the best matching layout in the list, and passes the result to the audio API.
+        It's possible that the audio API will select a different channel layout.

+        Using this mode is recommended for direct hardware output, especially over HDMI (see HDMI warning below).
+    - ``--audio-channels=stereo``
+        Force  a plain stereo downmix.
+This is a special-case of the previous item.
+(See paragraphs below for implications.)

+    If a list of layouts is given, each item can be either an explicit channel layout name (like ``5.1``), or a channel number.
 Channel numbers refer to default layouts, e.g. 2 channels refer to stereo, 6 refers to 5.1.

     See ``--audio-channels=help`` output for defined default layouts.
 This also lists speaker names, which can be used to express arbitrary channel layouts (e.g. ``fl-fr-lfe`` is 2.1).

-    ``--audio-channels=auto`` tries to play audio using the input file's channel layout.
-There is no guarantee that the audio API handles this correctly.
-See the HDMI warning below.
-    (``empty`` is an accepted obsolete alias for ``auto``.)

-    This will also request the channel layout from the decoder.
-If the decoder does not support the layout, it will fall back to its native channel layout.
-    (You can use ``--ad-lavc-downmix=no`` to make the decoder always output its native layout.)
-Note that only some decoders support remixing audio.
-    Some that do include AC-3, AAC or DTS audio.
+    If the list of channel layouts has only 1 item, the decoder is asked to produce according output.
+This sometimes triggers decoder-downmix, which might be different from the normal mpv downmix.
+(Only some decoders support remixing audio, like AC-3, AAC or DTS.
+You can use ``--ad-lavc-downmix=no`` to make the decoder always output its native layout.)
+One consequence is that ``--audio-channels=stereo`` triggers decoder downmix, while ``auto`` or ``auto-safe`` never will, even if they end up selecting stereo.
+This happens because the decision whether to use decoder downmix happens long before the audio device is opened.

     If the channel layout of the media file (i.e. the decoder) and the AO's channel layout don't match, mpv will attempt to insert a conversion filter.